 - Any protective cap must be removed from the filter holder, which should be connected to the sampling pump (see Figures 5.1, 5.2 and A1.1). - The pump is switched on to warm up, to achieve a stable flow rate as required by paragraph A1.26. - If necessary, the filter cassette used for the warm-up should be changed for the field sampling cassette (see paragraph A1.26). - The flow rate is set to the flow required (see Table 5.2) using the working flow meter as in paragraph A1.15.
-Table 5.2 also gives the recommended sampling times. - The pump should be switched off and placed in the sampling location (see paragraph A1.27).
+Table 5.2 also gives the recommended sampling times. - The pump should be switched off and placed in the sampling location (Note: pump should be used almost immediately to avoid repeating the stabilisation process) (see paragraph A1.27).